Broome Park

 Broome Park is a country house in Barham, within the City of Canterbury, Kent, England.
-It was built for Sir Basil Dixwell between 1635 and 1638.
+It was built for Basil Dixwell between 1635 and 1638.
 In the early 20th century it was the country home of Lord Kitchener of Khartoum until his death at sea in 1916.
 Now a country club, Broome Park is a Grade I listed building.

 History

 Construction and early period

 The house was built between 1635 and 1638.
 Commissioned for Sir Basil Dixwell, 1st Baronet, who had been Member of Parliament for Hythe, it passed down through various generations of Dixwell baronets until it was inherited by Sir George Oxenden, 5th Baronet, who took on his mother's surname of Dixwell.
-It then passed down through various generations of Oxenden baronets to Sir Percy Dixwell Nowell Dixwell-Oxenden, 10th Baronet.
+It then passed down through various generations of Oxenden baronets, including Sir Henry Oxenden, 7th Baronet, to Sir Percy Dixwell Nowell Dixwell-Oxenden, 10th Baronet.

 Kitchener ownership

-In 1911 the estate was bought by Herbert Kitchener, 1st Earl Kitchener, Aged 61 and having been passed over for the position of Indian Viceroy Kitchener anticipated pending retirement in a country residence.
+Sir Percy, the last Oxenden baronet, sold the estate to Herbert Kitchener, 1st Earl Kitchener in 1911.
+Aged 61 and having been passed over for the position of Indian Viceroy Kitchener anticipated pending retirement in a country residence.
 "I have bought a house in Kent", he wrote.
 "It is rather a big place and will want a lot of doing up but as I have nothing else to do it will interest me enormously to make it a nice abode".

 Kitchener commissioned Detmar Blow (1867-1939) and Fernand Billerey to carry out a major remodelling and to create the formal gardens and a formal carriage approach.
 Contractors involved included George P. Bankart, W. Bainbridge Reynolds ("sconces in silver copper"), Cowtan & Sons (wood panelling), Shanks (heaters) and Maples of London (panelling and a table design).
 Because of the extensive work being carried out on the property and Kitchener's professional commitments as Sirdar in Egypt and subsequently Secretary of War in London, he only lived in Broome Park for brief periods: notably for six weeks while on home leave immediately prior to the outbreak of the First World War.
 Full-time occupancy of the house was intended for his postponed retirement.
 However between 1914 and 1916 Kitchener spent his limited spare time in what his aide-de-camp described as "the one relaxation which Lord Kitchener allows himself - the building of his house.
 It gives him such intense pleasure every Saturday when he comes down and sees the good work that has been done".